logo

 How Does Labour Pain Start?

 Labour pain usually starts with uterine contractions that become more frequent and intense.
-These contractions may start in the lower back or abdomen and gradually spread as labour progresses.
+These contractions may begin in the lower back or abdomen and gradually spread as labour progresses.

 How To Manage Pain?